 What we now know as our lovely Acland Garden had once been part of a cemetery used by Oxford’s Workhouse.
 The workhouse stood where Wellington Square is today, and its cemetery was located in the south-east corner of the site (shaded in pink on the attached map).

 It is known that the eleven central parishes of Oxford were united for poor law purposes under a Board of Guardians in 1771.
 The workhouse was constructed in 1772, on a five-acre area then-called “Rats and Mice Hill”.
-In the 17th century a Civil War defence, built 1642-46, ran across this area.
+Prior to the workhouse a Civil War defence, built 1642-46, ran across this area.

 The workhouse was designed by John Gwynn (who was also the architect of Magdalene Bridge) and constructed at a cost of £4,030.
 It was built to house 200, but later was extended.

-The excavation found traces of reused medieval dressed stone in the wall of the old cemetery; however, it was assumed that the wall itself dated from when this piece of land began being used as a burial ground, in workhouse days.
+The excavation of the old workhouse cemetery found traces of reused medieval dressed stone in the wall of the old cemetery; however, it was assumed that the wall itself dated from when this piece of land began being used as a burial ground, in workhouse days.
 Prior to the arrival of the workhouse, most of the land in this part of Oxford was ornamental strip gardens attached to the houses on St Giles, to the east.

 Interestingly, the wall running east-west at the south side of the Acland Garden is of some considerable age, being part of the old North Gate Boundary Hundred wall. (‘Hundreds’ as administrative units date back to the Anglo-Saxon era and were still in use in the 19th century, for example, to define Poor Law Workhouse areas.)